gabrielbianchin/TEMPROT/README.md

-# TEMPROT and DS-TEMPROT: protein function annotation using Transformers embeddings and homology search
+# TEMPROT: protein function annotation using transformers embeddings and homology search

 ## Introduction
 This work is under review process.